dotnetcore/FlubuCore/README.md

 ### Ways to Contribute

 * Spread the word about the project.
+* If you like the project don't forget to give it a star so that the community get's bigger.
 * Improve documentation.
 * Report, fix a bug.
 * Implement a new feature.